Bigaston/pico-8-newgrounds-tutorial/README.md

 ## On PICO-8

 You have your game on PICO-8.
-For the transfer, we are going to use the GPIO system (if you don't know how it's work, you can read the [Sean explanation](https://www.lexaloffle.com/bbs/?tid=3909), but don't worry, I'm going to explain how to simply use it here).
+For the transfer, we are going to use the GPIO system (if you don't know how it's working, you can read the [Sean explanation](https://www.lexaloffle.com/bbs/?tid=3909), but don't worry, I'm going to explain how to simply use it here).

-So in PICO-8 you can use 128 pin who can get value between 0 and 255.
-Normaly it's for the Raspberry Pi and the Pocketchip, but you can get the value with Javascript!
+So in PICO-8 you can use 128 pin which can get a value between 0 and 255.
+Normaly it's for the Raspberry Pi and the Pocketchip, but you can get it too thanks to Javascript!
 You have to poke value on the adress from 0x5f80 to 0x6000.
-We are going to setup 2 little functions, like that it's easyer to peek and poke value.
+We are going to setup two small functions, that way it'll be easier to peek and poke the value.

 ```Lua
 function set_pin(pin,value) --pin : pin between 0 and 127